gdamore/tcell/README.md

 ## No async IO

-Termbox code is able to operate without requiring SIGIO signals, or asynchronous I/O, and can instead use standard Go file objects and Go routines.
+Tcell is able to operate without requiring SIGIO signals (unlike Termbox), or asynchronous I/O, and can instead use standard Go file objects and Go routines.
 This means it should be safe, especially for use with programs that use exec, or otherwise need to manipulate the tty streams.
 This model is also much closer to idiomatic Go, leading